A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

-\textit{Bootstrapping} in statistics refers to Efron's resampling method \citep{Efron1979}; in RL, it means updating a value estimate using another value estimate rather than a complete realized return, as when a TD algorithm uses the target $r_{t+1} + \gamma V(s_{t+1})$ that depends on the current, uncertain estimate $V(s_{t+1})$ \citep{sutton1988}. \textit{Function approximation} in RL refers to representing value functions or policies using parameterized function classes (linear combinations of basis functions, kernel methods, or neural networks), which statisticians will recognize as sieve estimation or nonparametric series estimation, the approximation of an unknown function by projection onto a finite-dimensional basis. \textit{Calibration} carries unrelated meanings.
-In the inference tradition, calibration means choosing model parameters to match a set of empirical moments or stylized facts (Kydland and Prescott 1982).
+\textit{Bootstrapping} in statistics refers to Efron's resampling method \citep{Efron1979}; in RL, it means updating a value estimate using another value estimate rather than a complete realized return, as when a temporal-difference (TD) algorithm uses the target $r_{t+1} + \gamma V(s_{t+1})$ that depends on the current, uncertain estimate $V(s_{t+1})$ \citep{sutton1988}. \textit{Function approximation} in RL refers to representing value functions or policies with a parameterized class such as a linear basis or neural network.
+Statisticians will recognize the same idea as sieve or nonparametric series estimation, the approximation of an unknown function by projection onto a finite-dimensional basis. \textit{Calibration} carries unrelated meanings.
+In the inference tradition, calibration means choosing model parameters to match selected empirical summary statistics (Kydland and Prescott 1982).
 In machine learning, calibration refers to probability calibration, ensuring that predicted probabilities match observed frequencies, a statistical property of a classifier's outputs.